ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 If a method is passed to the `fitness_func` parameter, then it accepts a fourth parameter representing the method's instance.

-The `__code__` object is used to check if this function accepts the required number of parameters.
-If more or fewer parameters are passed, an exception is thrown.
+The `__code__` object is used to check that this function accepts the required number of parameters.
+If more or fewer parameters are passed, an exception is raised.

-By creating this function, you did a very important step towards using PyGAD.
+By writing this function, you have completed a very important step toward using PyGAD.

-### Preparing Other Parameters
+#### Preparing Other Parameters

 Here is an example for preparing the other parameters: